 Sound like a human, not a robot

-One great approach to structuring a survey is a simple thumbs up/thumbs down survey.
+Making sure you’re having human interactions then and demonstrating value, can make a significant impact.
+One surprisingly simple approach to this is to structure a survey with a simple thumbs up/thumbs down approach.
 This way, you clearly understand the overall experience your customer had with the job.

 The thumbs up/thumbs down method is great because it adds a human element to your survey, giving customers something familiar to work with.
 Thumbs come off as more friendly than numbers, which feel more clinical.